sobujmiah01/webdescode-php/readme.txt

 Use the WordPress Customizer to change colors, upload your logo, and tweak other visual settings.

 = Is this theme translation-ready? =
-Yes, WebDesCode is fully translation-ready.
+Yes, webdescode is fully translation-ready.

 = Does this theme support Gutenberg? =
 Yes, the theme is fully compatible with the Gutenberg block editor.